loganrooks/robotic-psalms/README.md

     # When calling the synthesizer directly
     synthesizer.synthesize_text(text="...", midi_path="path/to/your/melody.mid")
     ```
+  - **Notes**:
-  - **Notes**: Ensure the MIDI file is accessible.
+    - Ensure the MIDI file is accessible.
 Parsing errors might occur for invalid MIDI files.
-The quality of the melodic contour application depends on the accuracy of the MIDI data and the underlying pitch shifting capabilities.
+    - Melodic contour quality depends on MIDI accuracy and pitch shifting.
+    - **Duration Control Limitations**:
+      - Alignment is currently performed at the **word level**.
+If the number of words in the text doesn't match the number of notes in the MIDI, duration control may behave unpredictably or be partially applied.
+      - Forced alignment accuracy (`pyfoal`) directly impacts the quality of duration matching.
+Inaccurate alignments lead to incorrect stretching.
+      - Time-stretching (`librosa.effects.time_stretch`) can introduce audio artifacts, especially with large stretch factors (significant differences between spoken duration and MIDI note duration).
 ### Voice Timbre
 Blend between three voice characteristics:
 - `choirboy`: Pure, angelic qualities